mkemalgokce/AssetOrganizer-action/README.md

 A GitHub Action to detect and analyze unused assets in iOS/macOS projects.
 This action helps you identify and clean up unused assets in your Xcode projects, reducing app size and maintaining a cleaner codebase.

-// ... rest of the existing content ...

-A GitHub Action to detect and analyze unused assets in iOS/macOS projects.
-This action helps you identify and clean up unused assets in your Xcode projects, reducing app size and maintaining a cleaner codebase.

 ## Features

 - 🔍 Detects unused assets in your project